 "No," said Mary, strangely bored.
 "That's a new red barn.
 We want an old red barn."

-The downside to being lost and at the mercy of another person, of two other people, Brenda the driver and Mary the navigator--because Brenda, more traveled, a dancer in Europe, had still never been to the roadhouse, to this part of the world, to this road at least--is that their mistakes aren't yours, but the consequences of those mistakes are indeed yours to share.
+The downside to being lost and at the mercy of another person, of two other people, Brenda the driver and Mary the navigator—because Brenda, more traveled, a dancer in Europe, had still never been to the roadhouse, to this part of the world, to this road at least—is their mistakes aren't yours, but the consequences of those mistakes are indeed yours to share.
 In other words, we were lost.
 Miles passed with no old red barns.
 New barns, red and black and silver, yes.
 Old barns, gray and brown and green, yes.
 More billboards, for distant car dealerships in East Stroudsburg and realtors in Easton.
-Then, after a while, no billboards or barns or other cars, just trees and the road, which had been two lanes, then four lanes, then, around the time of Donna's parents' billboard, a spacious two lanes, now narrowed further to the minimum space that two lanes could occupy.
+Then, after a while, no billboards or barns or other cars, just trees and the road, which had been two lanes, then four lanes, then, around the time of Donna's parents' billboard, a spacious two lanes, now narrowed further to the minimum space two lanes could occupy.

 "I think we're lost," said Mary, slightly uplifted by the potential for new adventure.